Capital University logo

 • Founded in 1830, making it the oldest university in Central Ohio.

-• Unified its northern and southern campus areas with a $2.5 million pedestrian mall project in 2006.
+• Unified campus experience enhanced by a $2.5 million pedestrian mall constructed in 2006.

 Timeline